Where Will the Memorial Take Root?

 Planting trees will rehabilitate degraded land, improve soil fertility, and help combat desertification.

-Mangrove Restoration: Mangroves serve as natural flood barriers, prevent coastal erosion, and provide critical habitats for marine life, supporting biodiversity and carbon sequestration.
+Mangroves serve as natural flood barriers, prevent coastal erosion, and provide critical habitats for marine life, supporting biodiversity and carbon sequestration.

 Economic & Social Empowerment